alondmnt/codon-bias/README.md

 # codon-bias

-This package provides analysis tools for genomic sequences, focusing on protein coding regions, translation efficiency and synonymous mutations.
+This package provides codon usage bias (CUB) analysis tools for genomic sequences, focusing on protein coding regions, translation efficiency and synonymous mutations.
 These include implementations of popular models from the past four decades of codon usage study, such as:

 - Nucleotide and codon k-mer statistics (GC, GC3, CpG, etc.)
 - Frequency of Optimal Codons (FOP)